ueberdosis/tiptap/docs/guide/collaborative-editing.md

 <!-- TODO: This should output something like “Listening on ws://127.0.0.1:1234”.  -->
 Try opening http://127.0.0.1:1234 in your browser.
 You should see a plain text `OK` if everything works fine.

-Go back to your tiptap editor and hit reload, it should now connect to the WebSocket server and changes should sync with all other clients.
+Go back to your Tiptap editor and hit reload, it should now connect to the WebSocket server and changes should sync with all other clients.
 Amazing, isn’t it?

 ### Multiple network providers
 You can even combine multiple providers.
 That’s not needed, but could keep clients connected, even if one connection - for example the WebSocket server - goes down for a while.
 Here is an example: